-"Public health emergency" is an occurrence or imminent threat of an illness or health condition that is believed to be caused by any of the following:
+"Public Health Emergency" is an occurrence or imminent threat of an illness or health condition that is believed to be caused by any of the following:

 - 1. Bioterrorism; - 2.
 The appearance of a novel or previously controlled or eradicated infectious agent or biological toxin; or - 3.
-A chemical attack or accidental release;

-And, which poses a high probability of any of the following harms:

-- 1. A large number of deaths in the affected populations; - 2.
+A chemical attack or accidental release; - And, which Pposes a high probability of any of the following harms: - 1.
+A large number of deaths in the affected populations; - 2.
 A large number of serious or long-term disabilities in the affected population; or - 3.
 Widespread exposure to an infectious or toxic agent that poses a significant risk of substantial future harm to a large number of people in the affected population.

-"Quarantine" means the physical separation and confinement of an individual or group of individuals who are or may have been exposed to a contagious or possibly contagious disease but who do not yet show signs or symptoms of the contagious disease from non-quarantined individuals to prevent or limit the transmission of the disease.
+"Quarantine" The physical separation and confinement of an individual or group of individuals who are or may have been exposed to a contagious or possibly contagious disease and but who do not yet show signs or symptoms of the contagious disease from non-quarantined individuals to prevent or limit the transmission of the disease to non-quarantined individuals.

-"Resistant organism" or "drug-resistant organism" means any organism which traditionally was inactivated or killed by a drug but has, over time, developed mechanisms to render that drug ineffective.
+"Resistant Organism" Any organism which traditionally was inactivated or killed by a drug but has, over time, developed mechanisms to render that drug ineffective.
+Also known as Multi-Drug Resistant Organism.

-"Sensitive situation" means a setting, as judged by the Director of the Division of Public Health or designee, in which the presence of a person or animal infected with or suspected of being infected with a notifiable or other communicable disease or condition which may affect the public health would increase significantly the probability of spread of such disease and would, therefore, constitute a public health hazard, but not a public health emergency as defined in 20 Del.C. §3132(11).
-Sensitive situations may include, but are not limited to, schools, child care facilities, hospitals, and other patient-care facilities, food storage, food processing establishments or food outlets.
+"Sensitive Situation" A setting, as judged by the Director of the Division of Public Health or designee in which the presence of a person or animal infected with or suspected of being infected with a notifiable or other communicable disease or condition which may affect the public health would increase significantly the probability of spread of such disease and would, therefore, constitute a public health hazard, but not a public health emergency as defined in Title 20 3132(11) of the Delaware Code.
+Sensitive situations may include, but are not limited to, schools, child-care facilities, hospitals, and other patient-care facilities, food storage, food processing establishments or food outlets.

-"Source of infection" means the person, animal, object, or substance from which an infectious agent passes directly to the host.
+"Source of Infection" The person, animal, object or substance from which an infectious agent passes directly to the host.

-"Suspect" means a person or animal whose medical history and symptoms suggest that he or it may have or may be developing an infectious disease condition.
+"Suspect" A person or animal whose medical history and symptoms suggest that he or it may have or may be developing an infectious disease condition.

-"Syndromic surveillance" means surveillance using signs and symptoms that precede diagnosis and may signal a sufficient probability of a case or an outbreak to warrant further public health response.
+"Syndromic Surveillance" - Surveillance using signs and symptoms that precede diagnosis and may signal a sufficient probability of a case or an outbreak to warrant further public health response.